 When Archi came home from his job as a teacher, we had a meal with chocolate milk, biscuits and a dessert.
 It became cold after the sunset.
 Archi had an emergency (a problem with a ventilation in a pharmacy) and took me with him, though I could see one other of the six suburbs of Tijuana.
 Tijuana is much bigger as one can see at the first glance.
 It is built onto the hills, only the centre is flat.
 The Playas de Tijuana is one of the suburbs.

 I awoke around 5am, but had been awake twice the night for the bathroom.
 In the morning I wrote down, what happened during the last two days.
 I was freezing and have seen, that the window was open 2 cm, but I was not able to close it.

 This day I had breakfast with Archi.
 Rosie came down later and made the dishes.
 We prepared the lunch together (cooked chicken, vegetables, rice and watermelon water).
 Rosi is always keen about to prepare nutritious meals.
-Afterwards we picked up Li, bought olive oil in a supermarket, we’re going home and had lunch.
-The lunch is always late and the dinner, of course, even later.
+Afterwards we picked up Li and bought olive oil in a supermarket, before we were going home and had lunch.
+The lunch is always late (usually at 2pm) and the dinner, of course, even later (usually at 8pm).